rshah9/WADA/README.md

 ### Motivation
 Regardless of the age-long debate on legalizing firearms, another way to decrease firearm-related violence is through holding manufacturers and owners accountable for their firearms.
- Using Ethereum Blockchain and smart contracts to tokenize these firearms from the time they are manufactured to the time it is with the owners.
+ Using Ethereum Blockchain and smart contracts (ERC20, ERC721) to tokenize these firearms from the time they are manufactured to the time it is with the owners.

 # Technical Details

+## Tech Stack

+* Ethereum
+* Solidity Smart
+* Metamask
+* Rinkeby Test Network
+* Infura API
+* IPFS
+* Truffle
+* Ganache
+* Node.js
+* React.js
+* Mocha Testing Library

 ## Application Architecture
-WIP
+*WIP*

 ## UX
-WIP
+*WIP*